FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 {% include _image.liquid src="/assets/img/blogs/family-api/family-api-add-consent.png" alt="Creating the consent" class="img-fluid" figure=false %}

+The parent user can self assign the consent.
+To do so navigate to "Users" and click the "Manage" user button for the parent user.
+Under the "Consent" tab click the "Add Consent" button and select the consent you created above and then click "Submit".

+{% include _image.liquid src="/assets/img/blogs/family-api/parent-assign-consent.png" alt="Parent self assign consent" class="img-fluid" figure=false %}

 ## Setting up Express

 Your FusionAuth configuration is now ready to go, and you can start building your application using Express.